 It’s been a little over three months since I’ve been using my iPhone full time, so I figured it was time to provide an update to the original post (The Perfect Cell Phone (for Me) Doesn’t Exist.
 Or… Why I Finally Broke Down and Bought an iPhone) with my thoughts.
 So, has anything changed?
 Well I still hate Apple.
-But the iPhone… it’s significantly better than the last time I tried to use one.
+But the iPhone… is significantly better than the last time I tried to use one.

 Creating a Windows 10 boot USB for UEFI used to be pretty easy.
 Things have changed with the October 2018 Windows 10 1809 update.
 Luckily it’s still pretty easy.